yugabyte/platform-go-client/v2/docs/ClusterStorageSpec.md

 `func (o *ClusterStorageSpec) HasThroughput() bool`

 HasThroughput returns a boolean if a field has been set.

+### GetCloudVolumeEncryption

+`func (o *ClusterStorageSpec) GetCloudVolumeEncryption() CloudVolumeEncryption`

+GetCloudVolumeEncryption returns the CloudVolumeEncryption field if non-nil, zero value otherwise.

+### GetCloudVolumeEncryptionOk

+`func (o *ClusterStorageSpec) GetCloudVolumeEncryptionOk() (*CloudVolumeEncryption, bool)`

+GetCloudVolumeEncryptionOk returns a tuple with the CloudVolumeEncryption field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudVolumeEncryption

+`func (o *ClusterStorageSpec) SetCloudVolumeEncryption(v CloudVolumeEncryption)`

+SetCloudVolumeEncryption sets CloudVolumeEncryption field to given value.

+### HasCloudVolumeEncryption

+`func (o *ClusterStorageSpec) HasCloudVolumeEncryption() bool`

+HasCloudVolumeEncryption returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)